dcos/dcos-cli/README.rst

 Additional documentation for the CLI and for the DCOS in general is available in the `Mesosphere docs`_.

+To run the DCOS CLI as a container, you can pull it from the docker hub with :code:`docker run -i -t mesosphere/dcos-cli <url of your cluster` where :code:`<url of your cluster>` is the http address at which your cluster can be found.

+There is also a debugging version of this container tagged with :code:`debug`.
+You can run it with :code:`mesosphere/dcos-cli:debug` instead.

 Parsing CLI Output
 ------------------